 Forfeiture can be both voluntary and involuntary (you can learn more about the two in this article).
 A striking number of cases of the involuntary kind occur simply because the defendant failed to appear in court after having been released from prison because they were either asleep, drunk, or oblivious of the impending hearing date.

-There are certain cases where the bail can be released voluntarily, and this happens when the money are redirected in order to cover legal expenses, court costs and fees that have no other source of funding.
+There are certain cases where the bail bonds can be released voluntarily, and this happens when the money are redirected in order to cover legal expenses, court costs and fees that have no other source of funding.
 There is a very important detail concerning the covering of these fees and fines – they can only pertain to court proceedings and are not applicable to amounts, payable to victims of the crime involved.

 Bail Reinstatement And Summary Judgment

 In most jurisdictions it is expected that a forfeited bond is not applicable for reinstatement and the once gone, the money is gone for good.
 Luckily, this is not always the case, and there exists a process called forfeiture remission (about which you can read more at), which aims at returning bail to the defendant.

 If a forfeited bail bond is not reinstated or the person is returned to custody, the court usually issues a summary judgment against the one who signed the agreement.
 Since this is not discharged even if the same files for bankruptcy, if a bond was signed with a bonding company, all property and assets declared as collateral might be used to cover the arising penalties.
 Co-signers are also held responsible for the forfeited amount.

-Until your case results in a verdict or becomes dismissed, the conditions for release should be observed to the letter in order to avoid undesirable outcomes.
+Until your case results in a verdict or becomes dismissed, the conditions for release should be observed to the letter in order to avoid undesirable outcomes of Bail Bonds.
 If you decide to employ professional bonding services, make sure you do your research and pick the best ones for your personal situation.